NadavsSchwartz/SinatraProject/README.md

-TravelWallet - A basic one Sinatra project for Learn.co
+TravelWallet - A basic Sinatra project for Learn.co

 The theme for the project is a flight search engine with user functionality, where you can add flights to your profile for easy tracking.